-If you smoke, stopping smoking several weeks or more before the operation may reduce your risk of developing complications and will improve your long-term health.
+If you smoke, stopping smoking now may reduce your risk of developing complications and will improve your long-term health.

 Regular exercise should help to prepare you for the operation, help you to recover and improve your long-term health.
-Before you start exercising, ask the healthcare team or your GP for advice.
+Before you start exercising, ask the breast cancer team or your GP for advice.